Skip to main content

 SHARING INFORMATION WITH PATIENTS

 The manner in which information is shared can be as important as the content itself.
 It is important to remain objective, provide privacy, and provide verbal and written information in a language that the patient can understand.
 Healthcare providers must also be mindful of maintaining a trauma and survivor-informed environment.
-Use of a harm-reduction model meets patients where they are and does not subject them to judgment or push them to disclose information if they are not ready to do so (Cox, 2019).
+Use of a harm-reduction model meets patients where they are and does not subject them to judgment or push them to disclose information if they are not ready to do so (WHO, 2023a).

-• Develop treatment plans based on available resources and ensure that these plans are patient-centered
+- Develop treatment plans based on available resources and ensure that these plans are patient-centered.

 Local resources can be identified easily by calling or accessing the National Human Trafficking Hotline website.
 The National Human Trafficking Hotline website offers an interactive map and search tool to locate specific types of resources in regions throughout the United States.
 This tool may be accessed by the healthcare provider in the presence of the patient or the patient may use it independently.
-The website has an escape key to protect victims from repercussions should they be at risk from the trafficker discovering that the visited the website.
+The website has an escape key to protect victims from repercussions should they be at risk from the trafficker discovering that they visited the website.
 The National Human Trafficking Hotline can also be accessed by text.

 (See “Resources” at the end of this course.)